leanjs/leanjs/docs/getting-started.md

 ## Quick start

-For a quick start, visit [create micro-frontends](../packages/create-micro-frontends).
+To create a simple PoC for a quick start, visit [create micro-frontends](../packages/create-micro-frontends).

 ## Manual start